a22057916w/os/README.md

    3. *Index Access* : the system maintains an index table, we first find the target index and the corresponding pointer, which points to the block containing the desired record.

 3. What is the purpose of file system mounting? \
-   It is a process that the OS makes file-system on a device available for users or itself, that can access through the system's directory tree.
+   It is a process that the OS makes file-system on a device available for users or itself, letting it be able to access through the system's directory tree.

 4. Describe about Directory Structure and its operations. \
    A directory structure is a collection of nodes containing information about files, which provide operations: